 - 21.4 Allegations of research misconduct should be made to the Deputy Vice-Chancellor.
-In the absence of the Deputy Vice-Chancellor, an academic member of BU's University Executive Team will act on his/her behalf.
-Where an allegation of research misconduct is made, we will take reasonable steps to: - Protect the anonymity of a person who alleges research misconduct if they request this and we consider this to be appropriate - Make sure that someone making an allegation of research misconduct is not victimised for having made the allegation - Protect the reputation of a person accused of research misconduct unless and until the misconduct has been established under this procedure - Conduct any investigation in line with the principles of confidentiality set out in the Research Misconduct: Policy and Procedure. - 21.5 If there is an allegation of research misconduct against you, the steps in paragraphs 21.7 to 21.9 will be followed and you may be suspended or your research may be put on hold until the investigation is completed. - 21.6 Anyone involved in procedures relating to research misconduct can be supported or represented by a third party (but not normally a legal advisor) at each stage: see the Third Party Involvement: Procedure for more information(www.bournemouth.ac.uk/importantinformation, under Complaints).
-You can also contact SUBU Advice (01202 965779 or email subuadvice@ bournemouth.ac.uk).
+We will carry out a preliminary investigation and may ask for further information.
+The Deputy Vice-Chancellor may appoint a representative to act on their behalf at any stage.
+We will take reasonable steps to: - Protect the anonymity of a person who alleges research misconduct if this is appropriate - Make sure that someone making an allegation of research misconduct is not victimised for having made the allegation - Protect the reputation of a person accused of research misconduct unless and until the misconduct has been established under this procedure. - 21.5 If there is an allegation of research misconduct against you, you may be suspended until proceedings are completed. - 21.6 Anyone involved in procedures relating to research misconduct can be supported or represented by a third party (but not normally a legal advisor) at each stage: see the Third Party Involvement: Procedure for more information(www.bournemouth.ac.uk/the-legal-bit, under Complaints).
+You can also contact SUBU Advice (01202 965779 or email subuadvice@bournemouth.ac.uk). - 21.7 Misconduct in academic research: first step: If the Deputy Vice-Chancellor concludes there are no grounds to suspect research misconduct then we will not take any action.
+If there is enough evidence to indicate the